davidgk/menAreLike/README.md

 ## What is about this Kata

-I'm trying to improve some joke code ( but use too much ifs and else) using TDD technique, about how relations changes and posibilities about been with a girl with some basic aspects of men and women.cd
+I'm trying to improve some joke code ( but use too much ifs and else) using TDD technique, about how relations changes and posibilities about been with a girl with some basic aspects of men and women.

 So you can enjoy reading some test and if you want ask me for PR to improve this (I repeat , it's a JOKE!!) algorithm